• Menu

 Q. Are ATMs available?

 A. There will definitely be ATMs in Kittilä, but there may not be access to one other than that.
-You can, however, use your debit/credit card for any purchases at restaurants like drinks or souvenirs during lunch and dinner (the cost of all meals is included in the tour price).
+You can, however, use your debit/credit card for any purchases at restaurants for drinks during lunch and dinner (the cost of all meals is included in the tour price but not drinks), as well as for souvenirs.

 You’ll want to let your bank know in advance that you are traveling so they don’t deny usage of your card thinking it’s a fraudulent charge.